boschresearch/blech-doc/website/content/en/docs/user-manual/modules.md

 A Blech module, by contrast, is supposed to be *used* by some Blech program or another module.
 Therefore all its activities reply on context information passed on from the caller.

-Module implementations encapsulate code.
-- Modules are namespaces for code entities.
-- Module interfaces are automatically generated from implementations and their import/export declarations.
-- Module interfaces hide implementation details.
-- The import hierarchy is always a directed acyclic graph, supporting a layered modular software structure.
-- Every layer is separately testable and reusable.
-- The compiler recursively compiles programs and modules along the dependency hierarchy.
-- Optionally importing all implementation details allows for white-box testing.
-- Modules can be packaged to libraries - called *boxes*.
-- Boxes are namespaces for modules.
-- Boxes can hide internal implementation modules.
-- The syntax for modules is light-weight.
-- Reasoning about the modular structure is easy.
-- Modules and boxes map to files and directories.
-- All static analysis is designed to work with separate compilation.

-Files: Programs have an entry point vs modules

 ## Modules

 A Blech module is a `.blc` file.